 The short answer is yes, and you can start a business even when you are unemployed.
 Whether or not you receive unemployment benefits should not affect your decision to find a job somewhere or start your own business.
 However, you can keep checking the laws in your state.
 Some states have special programs to help laid-off workers start businesses.
 Other states limit whether you can receive unemployment checks if you are self-employed or form an LLC.

 Generally, no, you cannot use your unemployment money or unemployment insurance to fund your startup.
-You can’t say there is any specific benefit to start a business while unemployed.
+You can’t say there is any specific benefit to starting a business while unemployed.
 However, The money you invest in your new business must be your own money.
 The food and pay bills while you look for work.
 Using this money to invest in a business can be considered a misuse of these funds.

 Some states have used federal law that allows them to create Self Employed Assistance (SEA) programs.
 These programs can provide up to 26 weeks of benefits while you are busy getting your business off the ground.
 Your state usually requires you to look for work during this time to receive unemployment benefits.
 If your state does not have a KSH program, you can still start a business.
 You simply must report all income and meet your state’s requirements to continue receiving benefits.